linnnea/react-ecommerce/README.md

-# E-commerce application with Reactjs, CommerceJS API and Stripe payments
+# E-commerce application with Reactjs, Material UI, CommerceJS API and Stripe payments

 This project is a tribute to the great skateboard brand Urskog.
 Built the e-commerce website in Reactjs, CommerceJS API and also built-in Stripe payments.